timothee-haudebourg/json-ld/README.md

 This will download all the test challenges in the `tests/expand` directory, and write the associated Rust test file `expand.rs`.
 Then use `cargo test` to run the tests.

-For now, all the positive tests should pass.
+All the tests should pass.

 ## License